raul-izquierdo/english/sources/vocabulary/Knowledge/Acquiring Knowledge.md

     ?
 Fuimos en busca del tesoro perdido : `We went on a search for the lost treasure` ?
 Se inició una búsqueda de la persona desaparecida : `A search began for the missing person`

+investigar
+    = investigate (formal)
+    = look into (informal)
+    ?
+La policía está investigando el caso : `The police are investigating the case` ?
+Estoy investigando las causas del problema : `I'm looking into the causes of the problem`

 ## Finding

 averiguar